Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 The first two eigenvalues of the mixed scheme are:

 We can identify the convective second term proportional to $(\sigma_a M)$.
-The third term is proportional to the acoustic CFL, however has an unusual form.
-The diffusive term $\skt^2$ is half that of the standard upwind scheme, and the advective term has an additional contribution from the second term in the radicand.
+The acoustic third term is proportional to $(\sigma_a)$ but the diffusive term $\skt^2$ is half that of the standard upwind scheme, and the advective term has an additional contribution from the second term in the radicand.
 The magnitudes and imaginary component of the eigenvalues $\lambda^m_{1,2}$, ignoring the convective term, are plotted in figure \ref{fig:mixed_amplification_dispersion} alongside the equivalent values for the standard upwind scheme.
-For the low wavenumber range $0 \leq k < 2\texttt{arctan}(2)\approx2.2$, the final term $i\sqrt{\sk^2 - \skt^4}$ is imaginary and the scheme behaves similarly to the upwind scheme except with lower diffusion, evident in figure \ref{fig:mixed_amplification}, and an additional dispersion error, evident in figure \ref{fig:mixed_dispersion}.
-For the high wavenumber range $2\texttt{arctan}(2) \leq k \leq \pi$, the final term is real and the scheme is entirely diffusive.
-Figure \ref{fig:mixed_amplification} shows that the magnitudes of the eigenvalues bifurcate in the high wavenumber range.
+For the low wavenumber range $0 \leq k < 2\arctan(2)\approx2.2$, the radicand is real and the scheme behaves similarly to the upwind scheme except with lower diffusion, evident in figure \ref{fig:mixed_amplification}, and an additional dispersion error, evident in figure \ref{fig:mixed_dispersion}.
+For the high wavenumber range $2\arctan(2) \leq k \leq \pi$, the radicand is imaginary and the scheme is entirely diffusive.
+Figure \ref{fig:mixed_amplification} shows that $|\lambda_{i}|$ bifurcates in the high wavenumber range.
 As $\pi-k=k'\to0$, the eigenvalues $\lambda^m_{1,2}$ can be expressed as:

-where $\ckt=\texttt{cos}(k/2)$. $\lambda^m_1$ approaches the pure diffusion scheme as $k\to\pi$, as does the upwind scheme.
+where $\ckt=\cos(k/2)$. $\lambda^m_1$ approaches the pure diffusion scheme as $k\to\pi$, as does the upwind scheme.
 To leading order, $\lambda^m_2$ approaches 1 independently of $\sigma_a$, indicating that there is a grid mode which is undamped by the mixed scheme.
 This was shown by Dellacherie \cite{dellacherie_checkerboard_2009} by considering the time evolution of the energy of the grid mode using the mixed scheme.
 The low wavenumber range is stable under the reduced CFL condition $0<\sigma_a<0.5$, which is the same as found by Dellacherie \cite{dellacherie_analysis_2010}, and Bruel et al. \cite{bruel_low_2019}.
 The high wavenumber range is (linearly) stable under the CFL condition $0<\sigma_a<1$, although nonlinear interactions in the full scheme will excite the undamped grid mode in many circumstances.

 Lastly, we return to the question of reducing the convective upwinding by a factor of M, as done by Thornber \cite{thornber_improved_2008} and O{\ss}wald et al. \cite{oswald_l2roe_2016} in the velocity equations.
 The eigenvalue of the upwind scheme for the convective terms (\ref{eq:vn_symbols_3}) using a diffusion coefficient of $\alpha|U|/2$ instead of $|U|/2$ is: